-Your home is not just a testament to architectural design or an inspirational story in a home building magazine, it is an investment.
-With these simple design tools, you can preserve and protect your home so that it may endure for a lifetime and beyond.
+Your home is more than a testament to architectural design or an inspirational story in a home building magazine; it is an investment.
+Preserve and protect your home today so that it endures for a lifetime and beyond.

 Interested in our in-house architectural design team’s views on maintenance?
 Read the interview, How Much Maintenance Will My Log Home Need? here.

 [i] This is because UV rays from the sun can degrade the cellulous structure of non-treated wood, which can cause greying and flaking.